chaos-polymtl/rpt/README.md

 This repository includes all the data, script and codes that were used for reconstructing the position of a radioactive particle using Artificial Neural Network (ANN).\
 It is divided into four folders.
 The folder `Raw_Data_Post_Processing` contains the files that used for post-processing the raw data from the experiments.
 The second folder, called `ANN_Recostruction`, contains the files that used to train the ANN and also the ANN reconstruction codes.
 The third folder, named `Robot_motion`, contains the files that are used for a variety of patterns for the robot's motion within the domain of interest.
 The fourth folder, named `LHS`, contains the codes for generating sampling points within the domain using the Latin Hypercube Sampling (LHS) method.

+# Robot motion

+We employ a robotic system to move a radioactive particle within our area of interest.
+This motion yields a substantial dataset comprising precise particle positions and the corresponding photon counts captured by detectors strategically positioned around the domain.

+# Latin Hypercube Sampling (LHS)

+LHS is a statistical method used to generate a nearly-random sample of parameter values from a multidimensional distribution.
+We utilize this method to generate points within the domain.
+The robot moves the particle between these nearly-random points to effectively sample the volume.
+This folder contains the respective codes for generating the points.

 # Post-processing raw experimental data

 The raw data obtained from the experiment at RPT laboratory at polytechnique Montreal requires post-processing before any type of analysing.
 To facilitate data analysis, a post-processing code has been developed.
 This code is developed to prepare a data set for ANN position reconstruction consisting of five main parts: